 - Bluish lips

 - Extreme drowsiness

 - General weakness

 - Uncoordinated movements

-In the event of any of these signs occur, individuals should immediately seek medical help before they escalate drastically to seizures, cardiac arrests, respiratory failure, coma, or even death.
+In the event of any of these signs, individuals should immediately seek medical help before they escalate drastically to seizures, cardiac arrests, respiratory failure, coma, or even death.

-During Valium addiction treatment, recovering users will need to undergo detoxification (detox for short).
-A medical detox is needed to process and remove the diazepam from the user’s system and keep the person safe from life-threatening withdrawal symptoms.
-Simultaneously, medical care and addiction specialists will assess vitals and manage any onset of health complications.
-Medications to help manage withdrawal symptoms may be administered during this time.
+Similar to other benzo medications, medical detox is needed for Valium users in order to process and remove the diazepam from the user’s system.
+Simultaneously, addiction specialists will assess vitals and manage any onset of medical complications.

 - Gradually reducing the dose